dcernst/dcernst.github.io/teaching/mat526f24/syllabus.md

 </blockquote>

 ### Extra Credit ###
 The only thing I will award extra credit for is finding typos on course materials (e.g., textbook, exams, syllabus, webpage).
 This includes broken links on the webpage.
 However, it does not include the placement of commas and such.
 If you find a typo, I will add one percentage point to your next exam.
-You can earn at most two percentage points per exam and at most five percentage points over the course of the semester.
+You can earn at most five percentage points per exam.
 They're is a typo right here.

 ### Basis for Evaluation ###
 In summary, your final grade will be determined by your scores in the following categories.